You have mail.

 Directories below this are named according to the language code they are written in, as defined in ISO639 (/usr/share/misc/iso639 on a version of FreeBSD newer than 20th January 1999).

-Hugo need the language codes in lowercase.
+Hugo needs the language codes in lowercase.

 For example, instead of |